-The grand jury audio evidence revealed Friday that, according to a Lieutenant, one of the neighbors did not hear the police identify themselves.
-Another neighbor has changed his story at various intervals, saying that he heard officers yell “Police!” or that he heard them identify themselves only in passing or that he did not hear them identify themselves at all.
+The grand jury audio evidence in the Breonna Taylor case revealed Friday that, according to a Lieutenant; one of the neighbors did not hear the police identify themselves.
+Another neighbor has changed his story at various intervals; saying that he heard officers yell “Police!” or that he heard them identify themselves only in passing or that he did not hear them identify themselves at all.

 Although another cop did testify that a neighbor did in fact hear the officer.
 This is critical because if police did not identify themselves then Breonna’s boyfriend had every right to defend himself.
 “Officers knocked six times and announced themselves before breaking in Taylor’s door while serving a search warrant in March”, Sgt.
 John Mattingly told ABC News and the Louisville Courier-Journal.

 “We would have either served the ‘no-knock’ warrant or we would have done the normal thing we do, which is five to 10 seconds, to not give people time to formulate a plan, not give people time to get their senses, so they have an idea of what they’re doing,” Mattingly said.
 “If that had happened, Breonna Taylor would be alive.”